josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🗣️_counter_voicing_collective_re_amplification_methods.md

 - Seek consent before screenshotting trauma disclosures or unpublished work.
 - Use **contextual tags** (`#directvoice`, `#withcredit`, `#artistacknowledged`) to mark integrity chains.

-Attribution functions as a **moral checksum**: a visible trail of who carried the voice, and how carefully.
+Attribution functions as a **moral checksum**: a visible trail of who carried the voice and how carefully.
+Credit is the connective tissue that turns information into relation.

 ---

 ## 🐦‍⬛ Building Trust Resonance
 Trust behaves like an acoustic wave — strengthened by consistent frequency and shared rhythm.

 To build resonance:
 - **Maintain rhythm:** predictable intervals of posting signal reliability.
 - **Acknowledge lineage:** every re-voice names its predecessors.